base-org/node/README.md

 We recommend you have this configuration to run a node:

 - at least 16 GB RAM
-- an SSD drive with at least 100 GB free
+- an SSD drive with at least 1 TB free

 ### Troubleshooting